 #2 Make a Budget and Stick to It

-One of the most important things you can do for your financial health this year is create a spending plan and stick to it.
-Short-term spending goals help you ensure your needs are met in the present and help free up cash to add to your retirement savings – making budgeting a win-win for your financial goals.
+Another vital goal you can achieve this year is to create a spending plan and stick to it.
+Short-term spending goals help you ensure your needs are met in the present and help uncover cash to add to your retirement savings – making budgeting a win-win for your financial goals.

 A successful budget starts with an honest look at your current spending.
 You can do this by reviewing your credit card and bank statements for the past year to understand how you spent your money.
 Then, you can set reasonable goals for improvement in the new year.